 Note that if you have full viewing rights for In Progress applicants, your In Progress applicants will be listed in this panel as well.
-See Data Visibility of In Progress Applicants for more information.
+See How Data Visibility is Impacted by Application Statuses for more information.

 You can use the List Manager to search for application updates that are most important to your admissions process.
 We highlight the most common application updates below and include an example admissions workflow.